-Disabling TLS 1.0 with WHM and Cloudflare for Trustwave PCI Compliance
+Disable TLS 1.0 with WHM and Cloudflare for Trustwave PCI Compliance

 Trustwave is a popular security service firm that offers PCI Compliance scans for local and online locations accepting credit cards.
 A client of mine needed changes made to their web server in order to help them pass the scan.
 The trouble started with trying to figure out how to disable TLS 1.0.

 Even though they are automated, Trustwave scans can take some time to process and deliver results.
-It can be a painstaking process to make adjustments to your server, run a scan, wait to hear back and then act again.
+It can be a painstaking process to make adjustments to your server, run a scan, wait to hear back, and then act again.
 To save time, you can check your site’s SSL/TLS status using the SSL Server Test from Qualys.

-In the end, the big issue for my client centered on disabling support for TLS 1.0 on their website.
+In the end, the big issue for my client-centered on disabling support for TLS 1.0 on their website.
 TLS 1.0 is the deprecated version of the Transport Layer Security cryptographic protocol.

 I had to make changes in two places to finally pass the Trustwave PCI Compliance scan: